-CodeQL is an object-oriented query language, it was previously known as .QL.
+.QL is an object-oriented query language.
 It supports querying a wide array of data structures, code being one of them.
-[36].
-CodeQL is used to analyze code semantically to discover vulnerabilities [10].
+[35].QL has a commercial implementation Semmle-Code, which comes with a full editor and various pre-defined code transformations that might be useful for the end developer.